KazunariTanabe/KazunariTanabe.github.io/research.md

 ---

 # Working Papers
+---

-### The Size-Centrality Relationship in Production Networks
+{\bf The Size-Centrality Relationship in Production Networks}
 *with Nikola Dacic and Marko Melolinna* new draft coming soon!

 ---

 # Work in Progress
+---

-### Cross-Country Agricultural Productivity Differences and Intermediate Input Intensity
+{\bf Cross-Country Agricultural Productivity Differences and Intermediate Input Intensity}

-### Cross-Country Differences in the Impacts of Sectoral Shocks
+{\bf Cross-Country Differences in the Impacts of Sectoral Shocks}

-### Macroprudential Regulation, Financial Stability, and Economic Growth
+{\bf Macroprudential Regulation, Financial Stability, and Economic Growth}